dwbelliston/aws-iam-access-key-audit/README.md

     1. Get each users access keys
         1. Check age of each access key
         2. If key age meets age limit
-            1. If key is 'Inactive'
+            1. If key is 'Inactive' and over waiting period for inactive keys
                 1. Delete key
                 2. log
             2. Else